 Your Peace Corps service experience at the School of Public Health - Bloomington

-If you are a Returned Peace Corps Volunteer (RPCV), we encourage you to apply to the SPH-B's Masters of Public Health (MPH) degree in the areas of Biostatistics, Environmental Health, Physical Activity, or Professional Health Education.
+If you are a Returned Peace Corps Volunteer (RPCV), we encourage you to apply to the SPH-B's Masters of Public Health (MPH) degree in the areas of Biostatistics, Environmental Health, or Physical Activity.
 Through your Peace Corps service you have the opportunity to merge your incredible experience abroad with your academic interests.
 Your maturity and self-discipline developed by working through challenging situations during your service is a direct indicator of academic success in the classroom.

 Returned Peace Corps Volunteer financial benefits

 As an RPCV Coverdell Fellow, you'll receive attractive financial benefits from the SPH-B. In recognition of your volunteer service, we'll provide you with a $5,000 scholarship during your first year.
 Additionally, Fellows are eligible for other SPH-B scholarships and departmental Teaching Assistant (TA) positions to help fund their studies.

 Overview: The Paul D. Coverdell Fellows Program supports Returned Peace Corps Volunteers (RPCVs) to continue their dedication to community service while pursuing a Master's of Public Health (MPH) degree at the School of Public Health-Bloomington (SPH-B).
 Coverdell Fellows at the SPH-B contribute to the civic and service needs of the community at large.
 This is achieved through collaboration between the SPH-B's Office of Global and Community Health Partnerships (OGCHP) and various non-profit, community-focused organizations in Bloomington.
 Coverdell Fellows must commit to 10-12 hours per week at a designated organization during their first year of graduate school.